 Original Japanese version 1988

 English translation 1990 by Productivity Press

-Peter Gardner is a Senior Lean Consultant with Shinka Management focusing on business profit improvement utilizing lean manufacturing practices.
+Peter Gardner, now retired, was a Senior Lean Consultant with Shinka Management focusing on business profit improvement utilizing lean manufacturing practices.
 Peter has been involved in leading lean manufacturing programs for the past three decades.
 In his previous role as Global Manufacturing Engineering Director at TI Automotive, Peter had responsibility for manufacturing operations at 80 factories.

-Shinka Management provides lean consulting, lean training and Japan study tours including Toyota factory visits and tours to several plants in the Toyota supply chain to learn about the application of TPS.
+Shinka Management provides lean consulting, lean training and Japan study mission week-long training courses which include Toyota factory tours and visits to several plants in the Toyota supply chain to learn about the application of TPS.